koii-network/ezsandbox/Lesson 4/README.md

 ### Controlled Redundancy

 When you create your task's audit mechanism, you can decide exactly how much you need to review work.
-If I have a mission critical task, then I may require 20 nodes to verify a result before I'm able to confidently claim that it's correct.
-For a different task, such as a simple addition, maybe I'm confident that only 2 nodes need to verify as result.
+If you have a mission critical task, then you may require 20 nodes to verify a result before you're able to confidently claim that it's correct.
+For a different task, such as a simple addition, maybe you're confident that only 2 nodes need to verify as result.
 Koii gives you the freedom to scrutinize work with a customizable level of control, enabling you to make those decisions precisely for your use case.

 You could even start off with a highly redundant system and slowly reduce the amount of audits that are done based on a node's reputation.
 [Learn more about reputation here!](https://docs.koii.network/concepts/what-are-tasks/designing-tasks/using-reputation#definition-of-carp)